beartell/mbase/README.md

 ## Supported Models

-Since the MBASE SDK uses [llama.cpp](https://github.com/ggml-org/llama.cpp) as a backend inference engine, the model that are supported by [llama.cpp](https://github.com/ggml-org/llama.cpp) are supported by default which includes major models such as **Phi**, **Deepseek**, **Llama** and **Qwen**.
+Since the MBASE SDK uses [llama.cpp](https://github.com/ggml-org/llama.cpp) as a backend inference engine, the models that are supported by [llama.cpp](https://github.com/ggml-org/llama.cpp) are supported by default which includes major models such as **Phi**, **Deepseek**, **Llama** and **Qwen**.

 You can see the full list [here](https://github.com/ggml-org/llama.cpp?tab=readme-ov-file#description).